KarlParkinson/ScrumBoard/README.md

 3. ``` rake db:migrate ```
 4. It's a Rails app, so launch with `rails server`

-To run the test simply do `rake spec`
+To run the tests simply do `rake spec`
 The current server is just the default (webrick).
 Feel free to use whatever you like (thin, unicorn, ... etc).

 ### Contributing